 Indeed, why not elephants?

-Note: An edited version of this article [Lady Elephant] was published on 31st January, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Lady Elephant] was published on 31st January, 2015, in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.